Octopus Hot Dogs (Easy Octo Hot Dog Idea for Kids)

 Unroll crescent rolls

-Place hot dogs onto the wide corner of each crescent roll so that it is centered in the middle and the corner tip is pointing upward
+Place hot dogs onto the wide corner of each crescent roll so that they are centered in the middle and the corner tip is pointing upward

 Fold the corner over the hot dog